benchmarko/CPCBasicTS/README.md

 ## Usage

 - Just open index.html in a browser.
-  The user interface shows several windows, which can be reduced and expanded by pressing the **green** buttons.
+  The user interface shows several components.
+Additional components can be configured in the **View** settings dialog.
-- The *CPC BASIC* window is used to input and modify the BASIC program.
+- The *CPCBasicTS* window is used to select an example.
   - Use the *first selection field* to select the example library: CPCBasic *examples*, CPCBasicApps *apps*, *examplesTS* or *storage*.
   - Use the *second selection field* to select a directory/path.
   - Use the *third selection field* to select a sample program.
 It will reset the CPC and run the program.
-  - The **Gallery** button opens a gallery with examples and you can select one.
   - The **Settings** button opens a popover with settings.
     - The checkbox **Array Bounds** checks array bounds of the running program.
 This option requires an ES6 compatible browser and is switched off per default.
     - The checkbox **Implicit Lines** allows to run BASIC programs without line numbers.